jonathanbcsouza/kiwi-slang-generator/README.md

 This is a simple Kiwi Slang Generator!

-This app offers a fun and interactive way to discover and learn slang words and phrases commonly used in Aoatearoa.
+This app offers a fun and interactive way to discover and learn slang words and phrases commonly used in Aotearoa.

 <img src="/app/src/main/res/drawable/app_ui.gif" width="150" hspace="5">